vengi-voxel/vengi/docs/README.md

 # Welcome to vengi

 This is a C++ voxel game engine and its tools.
-It includes a voxel editor with character animation support and loading/saving into a lot of voxel volume formats.
-There are other tools like e.g. a thumbnailer for your filemanager and a command line tool to convert between several voxel formats.
+It includes a [voxel editor](voxedit/Index.md) with character animation support and loading/saving into a lot of [voxel volume formats](Formats.md).
+There are other tools like e.g. a [thumbnailer](thumbnailer/Index.md) for your filemanager and a command line tool to [convert or modify](voxconvert/Index.md) between several voxel formats.

 Find out more about features and status updates on my [twitter profile](https://twitter.com/MartinGerhardy).